Online time series prediction using feature adjustment: Visualization of online prediction results

+Additionally, there are some recent works about test time adaptation for time series forecasting, such as PETSA \cite{ICML25testtime} and TAFAS \cite{BattlingAAAI25}.
+Although these studies do not explicitly name their tasks as online time series forecasting, we find their focus highly similar to ours—both involve adapting a pre-trained time series forecasting model during deployment to handle distribution shifts.
+Therefore, we compared these methods using iTransformer and SOFTS on several datasets, and the results are shown in Table \ref{tab:tta}.
+It can be seen that ADAPT-Z still achieves the best prediction accuracy in most cases compared to these methods.

-\subsection{Visualization of online prediction results}
+\section{Visualization of online prediction results}

-We have plotted several graphs showing the true values and predicted values for the last 100 time steps in the first dimension of the dataset using the SOFTS model under different prediction steps.
-The blue, yellow, and green lines represent the true values, the directly deployed predicted values, and the predicted values using ADAPT-Z online deployment, respectively.
+We plot several figures showing the true values and predicted values for the last 100 time steps in the first dimension under different prediction steps.
+The blue, yellow, and green lines in these figures represent the true values, the directly deployed predicted values, and the predicted values using ADAPT-Z online deployment, respectively.
+The base model used in plotting these figures is SOFTS.